Highfivery/zero-spam-for-wordpress/readme.txt

 **Enabled caching.** Caching is highly recommended and will prevent repeated calls to third-party API and access checks on each page visit.

+You can also adjust the cache and API timeout settings in admin depending on your server and specific needs.

 = What WordPress Zero Spam WP-CLI commands are available? =

 * `wp zerospam autoconfigure` &mdash; Auto-configures with recommended settings.